Ced30/GGL-Documentation/API/GGL_sub/GGL_sub.md

 ## Class GGL_sub

-TThe core GGL_sub element, it's not to be used as is, it's intended to be inherited from.
+The core GGL_sub element, it's not to be used as is, it's intended to be inherited from.
 It does nothing by itself, it's just a building block.

 ## Relevant Methods